Learn if your drugs have coverage restrictions or limits

 Part B versus Part D prior authorization

 Some prescription drugs require prior authorization to determine whether they should be covered under Medicare Part B or Part D. These drugs may be covered under either part depending upon the circumstances.
 Information may need to be submitted describing the use and setting of the drug in order for us to determine how to cover it.
+Drugs requiring this review have a B/D next to them on the drug list.

 We limit the amounts of certain drugs we’ll cover per prescription over a defined period of time.